Unlock Accessibility: Use MathPix Snip for Accessible Math in MS Word

 Here is how you can use MathPix Snip to make math problems accessible.

-1. Open MS Word: First, prepare a new Microsoft Word document where you will paste the equations.
+1. Open MS Word: Prepare a new Microsoft Word document where you will paste the equations.

 2. Launch MathPix Snip: Open the MathPix Snip tool and select the ‘New Snip’ option.
 This allows you to draw a box around the math content you want to capture.